DvorakDwarf/Infinite-Storage-Glitch/README.md

 #### I was working on this instead of my finals, hope you appreciate it.

 Treat this less like the next dropbox and more like a "party trick" or a set of techniques to learn to pass data through compression.
 I do not endorse high volume use of this tool.
-I will also refrain from approving more commits to make the tool more convenient to use (maybe archive).
+I will also refrain from approving more commits to make the tool more convenient to use.
 There are several bugs that limit the use like the poor use of RAM limiting the size of files to about 100mb and they will remain.
 If you wish to fix these, you are on your own.

+Some dude sent me email saying he has a patent on the idea of storing data on YT.
+It sounded extremely phishy and I could not find the patent on USPTO.
+If you have evidence I'll shut it down.

 # Infinite-Storage-Glitch